Frequently Asked Questions

 /send-sms

-Route: We'll create aPOST
+Route: Create aPOST

 route that accepts a JSON body containing therecipient